MetteHejberg/Lang_assignment3/README.md

 ## 4. Discussion of Results
 There seems to be a trend in the data that the same node has a high score for all types of centrality.
 However, there are of course exceptions such as Worcester who has high degree and eigenvector centrality and a low betweenness centrality.
 However, it also seems that betweenness centrality is the most difficult type to accomplish, which might suggest that the truly important and connected characters have a high betweenness centrality such as the prince and Hotspur.

+Eventhough the network is a bit messy, we can also visually confirm that the prince as a very central character.
+The network also shows that the archbishop and sir Micheal are not connected to the other characters.
+This is a good example of the information we get from the type of visualization.
+And we can confirm by consulting the csv that these two characters have the same degree centrality scores, since they have the same of amount of edges, and have a betweenness and eigenvector centrality score of 0.